 For those new to MinistryPlatform, we know that it takes time to learn the right "MP lingo" and terminology to use to describe your scenarios.
 Regardless of the vocabulary, your need (and our goal) is to help you get ministry done!

-Here are some general tips that can help us diagnose and assist you with requests you may have.
-While it may feel like it's faster to have a phone call, opening a support ticket through the customer portal and writing out the issue to initiate a request requires the SPoC to think through the situation, gather all the facts, take screen shots where appropriate, and provide the exact steps for reproducing the issue.
+Here are some general tips that can help us diagnose and assist you with tickets you may have.
+While it may feel like it's faster to have a phone call, opening a support ticket through the ticket portal and writing out the issue to initiate a request requires the SPoC to think through the situation, gather all the facts, take screen shots where appropriate, and provide the exact steps for reproducing the issue.

 As one of our customers noted, many times the more time you take to write the ticket, the less time it takes Support to resolve the ticket!
-Sometimes you might even start to write a Support request, but end up not sending it, because during the process of writing it out, you find the answer or resolve the issue on your own!
+Sometimes you might even start to write a Support ticket, but end up not sending it, because during the process of writing it out, you find the answer or resolve the issue on your own!